 Browser isolation is a technology that keeps browsing activity secure by separating the process of loading webpages from the user devices displaying the webpages.
 This way, potentially malicious webpage code does not run on a user’s device, preventing malware infections and other cyber attacks from impacting both user devices and internal networks.

 Visiting websites and using web applications involves a web browser loading content and code from remote, untrusted sources (e.g. faraway web servers), then executing that code on a user's device.
 From a security perspective, this makes browsing the web a fairly dangerous activity.
-Browser isolation instead loads and executes code far away from users, insulating them and the networks they connect to from the risks — just as using robots to perform certain dangerous tasks within a factory can keep the factory workers safer.
+Browser isolation instead loads and executes code far away from users, insulating them and the networks they connect to from the risks — similar to how using robots to perform certain dangerous tasks within a factory can keep the factory workers safer.

-In all three methods of browser isolation, the user's browsing session is usually deleted when it ends, so any malicious cookies or downloads associated with the session are eliminated.
+In all three methods of browser isolation, the user's browsing session is deleted when it ends, so any malicious cookies or downloads associated with the session are eliminated.

 Remote or cloud-hosted browser isolation keeps untrusted browser activity as far away as possible from user devices and corporate networks.
 It does so by conducting a user’s web browsing activities on a cloud server controlled by a cloud vendor.
 It then transmits the resulting webpages to the user's device so that the user can interact with the Internet like normal, but without actually loading full webpages on their device.
 Any user actions, such as mouse clicks or form submissions, are transmitted to the cloud server and carried out there.